 Consultation & Interprofessional / Interdisciplinary Skills

-*Applications are accepted from APPIC doctoral university programs.
+*Applications are only accepted from APA-accredited doctoral university programs.

 AACI’s Doctoral Internship in Clinical Psychology is fully APA accredited as of 7/22/18, and our next site visit for reaccreditation will be in 2020.